tmahmood/taskwarrior-web/README.md

 ![Task search bar](./screenshots/task_search_by_id_text_box.png)

 In Task Details window, you can mark task as done[d] and start/stop [s] timer.
+Also, denotate task using [n]
+You can use task command to modify the task.
+You only need to enter the modifications.

 ![Task details window](./screenshots/task_details.png)

+Once you start a time
 ## Undo

 Keyboard shortcut is `u`